Campbell-E-Soup/PHP-Blackjack/README.md

 # PHP-Blackjack
-Blackjack made in PHP, card ascii art
+Blackjack made in PHP, with card ascii art